Confusion is the Final Barrier: Rethinking Jailbreak Evaluation and Investigating the Real Misuse Threat of LLMs: Introduction

 Undeniably, jailbreak attacks have lowered the accessibility threshold for criminal activities.
 However, it is counterintuitive that those LLMs can exhibit such extensive coverage in generating harmful and actionable content without explicit training on verified harmful knowledge:

 \begin{itemize} \item \textbf{\textit{LLMs lack exposure to high-quality criminal knowledge.}} During pre-training, LLMs are not deliberately exposed to high-quality data covering professional criminal knowledge \cite{longpre2024pretrainer}.
-Instead, much of the information related to harmful activities is fragmentary, outdated, or contaminated with misinformation \cite{palavalli2024taxonomy}. \item \textbf{\textit{LLMs lack supervised training for criminal strategies.}} During post-training, LLMs are discouraged from applying dangerous knowledge for criminal planning \cite{tie2025survey}, which limits the reliability of their harmful outputs even under jailbreak conditions. \end{itemize} These observations imply that the success of jailbreak attacks stems less from deeply internalized dangerous knowledge, and more from hallucinations \cite{souly2024strongreject,eiras2025know,ran2024jailbreakeval,nikolic2025jailbreak} induced under forcible prompting and insufficient judgment.
+Instead, much of the information related to harmful activities is fragmentary, outdated, or contaminated with misinformation \cite{palavalli2024taxonomy}. \item \textbf{\textit{LLMs lack supervised training for criminal strategies.}} During post-training, LLMs are discouraged from applying dangerous knowledge for criminal planning \cite{tie2025survey}, which limits the reliability of their harmful outputs even under jailbreak conditions. \end{itemize} These observations imply that the success of jailbreak attacks stems less from deeply internalized dangerous knowledge, and more from hallucinations \cite{strongreject2024,eiras2025know,ran2024jailbreakeval} induced under forcible prompting and insufficient judgment.

 Hence, to faithfully evaluate the authentic capabilities of LLMs in criminal tasks, including their ability to use harmful knowledge, organize coherent action plans, and make harmfulness judgments, we propose {\underline{\textbf{V}}ulnerability \underline{\textbf{E}}valuation of \underline{\textbf{N}}oxious \underline{\textbf{O}}utputs and \underline{\textbf{M}}isjudgments}, (\textbf{VENOM}), which decouples the jailbreak attacks for LLMs' criminal capacity evaluation.
 Specifically, we construct a knowledge benchmark grounded in real-world sources to measure the depth of dangerous knowledge internalized by LLMs.
 Then, we adopt counterfactual task testing to assess whether LLMs can professionally organize benign plans that mirror harmful ones.
 Furthermore, we evaluate the robustness of LLMs’ harmfulness judgments to reveal the limitations of LLM-as-a-judge frameworks in identifying truly threatening content.
 Experiments reveal that jailbreak success does not reliably indicate harmful knowledge possession and current LLM-as-a-judge frameworks frequently rely on shallow linguistic cues for harmfulness assessments.
+Fundamentally, we move beyond Attack Success Rates (ASR) as a metric for LLM safety assessment and focus on evaluating the model's intrinsic capacity to generate harmful knowledge, as ASR is inherently ambiguous due to hallucination, intent obscuration, or style imitation induced by different jailbreak prompts.

 Our major contributions are as follows:

 \begin{itemize} \item This study identifies the mismatch between jailbreak success and LLMs' actual harmful knowledge, revealing that mainstream LLMs often lack strong capabilities to apply criminal knowledge coherently or actionably. \item This study proposes the VENOM framework to directly evaluate LLMs' capacity for harmful behavior using real criminal knowledge and counterfactual task design, decoupling the confounding effects of jailbreak techniques. \item This study further investigates the vulnerabilities of LLM-as-a-Judge jailbreak judgment module, a critical yet often overlooked component in jailbreak pipelines, revealing their inherent biases and insufficient sensitivity to the authenticity of harmful content. \end{itemize}